davidodejobi/davidodejobi/README.md

-- 👋 Hi, I’m @davidaodejobi
+- 👋 Hi, I’m David Odejobi
-- 👀 I’m interested in cross-platform development and AI/ML
-- 🌱 I’m currently learning flutter, dart, and python
+- 🌱 I am a flutter Developer
 - 💞️ I’m looking to collaborate on any available projects that is within my stack
 - 📫 You can reach me on twitter, instagram and github @davidaodejobi